 Zero.
 Zip.
 Zilch.File online for free

-Approximately 90% of Americans qualify for full or partial payment.
-Whether you are employed full time, part time, a gig worker, unemployed, or retired, you are likely eligible for a payment.
+Approximately 90% of Americans qualified for full or partial payment.
+Whether you are employed full time, part time, a gig worker, unemployed, or retired, you were likely eligible for a payment.

-The starting amount is $1,200 for individuals and $2,400 for married taxpayers filing jointly.
-You will also receive an additional $500 for each qualifying child under age 17.
+The starting amount is $1,200 for individuals and $2,400 for married taxpayers filing jointly, and an additional $500 for each qualifying child under age 17.

 Anyone who lost their job and/or had to quit due to coronavirus impacts.
 This includes full-time and part-time employees including:

-How much unemployment assistance you’ll get depends on your state.
-In addition to state benefits, eligible workers will get an extra $600 weekly in federal assistance.
+How much unemployment assistance you’ll get depends on your state..
 You now get 39 weeks of unemployment benefits.
 Typically, unemployment provides up to 26 weeks.
 The CARES Act provides 13 additional weeks of support.

 The quickest way to apply is through your state’s unemployment office.
 Applications are also taken over the phone if you prefer to call.

 You can check your payment status by using the IRS Get My Payment tool.
 If your status message says:

 To receive the full amount, your 2018 or 2019 Adjusted Gross Income (AGI) must be below the following amounts for your tax filing status: